Bezos' Blue Origin to set record with launch testing NASA moon mission hardware

-Blue Origin, the space company founded and funded by Amazon head Jeff Bezos, is planning to make its 13th trip to space on Thursday, using a New Shepard rocket that will be flying for the seventh time, which will set a record for rocket recycling.
+Blue Origin, the space company founded and funded by Amazon head Jeff Bezos, is planning to make its 13th trip to space, using a New Shepard rocket that will be flying for the seventh time, setting a record for rocket recycling.

+The mission was originally set for Thursday, but got scrubbed due to a potential issue with the internal power supply.
+A new target launch date should be announced soon.

-Mission NS-13 will be carrying a dozen payload to the edge of space and back, including a lunar landing sensor demonstration that will test technologies for future moon missions as part of NASA's Artemis program.
+Mission NS-13 will be carrying a dozen payloads to the edge of space and back, including a demonstration of a lunar landing sensor that will test technologies for future moon missions as part of NASA's Artemis program.

 The sensor will be the first payload to ride mounted to the exterior of New Shepard rather than inside its capsule.

-A live webcast will begin about 30 minutes before liftoff and will be available right here via the embedded feed below.
+A live webcast will begin about 30 minutes before liftoff and will be available right here via embedded feed.
+We will update this post when the new launch date is announced and the live feed becomes available.

 Discuss: Bezos' Blue Origin to set record with launch testing NASA moon mission hardware